+What is the cost of laminate flooring vs. vinyl plank flooring?
 Compared to natural hardwood floors, which require diligent cleaning and waxing to protect and maintain their beauty, vinyl and laminate flooring options are affordable in material cost and upkeep.
-And with modern advances in image quality and believable texture, you can experience the look and feel of a wood floor for less money, leaving room in your budget for other home improvements.
+With modern advances in image quality and believable texture, you can experience the look and feel of a wood floor for less money, leaving room in your budget for other home improvements.

 The life span of vinyl flooring depends on style and installation type.
 Interlocking vinyl floors can last from 10 to 20 years, while glue-down vinyl flooring can last much longer — potentially up to 50 years if well maintained.
 Vinyl is also unaffected by moisture, making this a longer-lasting option for bathrooms and basements.